apache/mxnet/docs/tutorials/unsupervised_learning/gan.md

 ## Prerequisites

-This tutorial assumes you are familiar with the concepts of CNN's and have implemented one in MXNet.
+This tutorial assumes you are familiar with the concepts of CNNs and have implemented one in MXNet.
 You should also be familiar with the concept of logistic regression.
-Having a basic understanding for MXNet data iterators helps, since we'll create a custom Data Iterator to iterate though random numbers as inputs to the Generator network.
+Having a basic understanding of MXNet data iterators helps, since we will create a custom data iterator to iterate though random numbers as inputs to the Generator network.

 This example is designed to be trained on a single GPU.
 Training this network on CPU can be slow, so it's recommended that you use a GPU for training.